filecoin-project/venus-docs/go-filecoin-tutorial/Getting-Started.md

     cp go-filecoin $GOPATH/bin
     ```

-_If you run into an error: `panic: json: cannot unmarshal string into Go struct field .Power of type uint64` you will need to remove the `gen.json` file from the fixtures._
+_If you run into the error: `panic: json: cannot unmarshal string into Go struct field .Power of type uint64` you will need to remove the `gen.json` file from the fixtures._

 ```sh
 rm -f ./fixtures/{test,live}/gen.json
 ```

 More info: Issue [#2859](https://github.com/filecoin-project/go-filecoin/issues/2859#issuecomment-497402147)

+_Have another error?
+See [Troubleshooting & FAQ](Troubleshooting-&-FAQ)._

 ## Start running Filecoin